wpultz/webpack-demo/README.md

 Branch `run-with-dev-server`illustrates running webpack-dev-server along with another backend server, in this case node `http-server`.
 Points of interest:

-* npm script `start:server` starts webpack-dev-server and node http-server
+* npm script `start:dev` starts webpack-dev-server and node http-server
 * the node http-server will run on port 8000.
 * in the [webpack config](webpack.config.js), the `devServer` key specifies the `Access-Control-Allow-Origin` header to allow the node http-server to request